 Burn the Business Plan A Review of Carl Schramm's Book

-It can be on a cocktail napkin, like Herb Kelleher’s plan for Southwest Airlines, and some ventures can be stumbled into, but most sustainable startups need a sense of purpose and an intended direction.
+It can be on a cocktail napkin, like Herb Kelleher’s plan for Southwest Airlines (which was just a triangle with Houston, Dallas and San Antonio at each apex).
+Some ventures can be stumbled into, but most sustainable startups need a sense of purpose and an intended direction.
 That will entail a plan, answering questions like: why will anyone want to buy, and if so, how will the business make money, how will the founder know how little money she needs and how will she track money in the bank + how long it will last.

 Burn the Business Plan is a book that intending entrepreneurs should read, however.
-They will learn why they will not be headed to an IPO—given the fact that less than 1 percent of startups get VC investment1, as well as why they should not aim to be.
-They will be able to check their own motivation for starting a company against some excellent advice and examples.
-They will come to appreciate how much they can prepare themselves right where they are, especially in the companies they’ve worked for for the last few years.
-They’ll appreciate not to look down on franchising, but understand what it is and is not, by comparison with innovative startups.
+They will learn why they will not be headed to an IPO—given the fact that less than one percent of startups get VC investment1, as well as why they should not aim to be.
+Readers will be able to check their own motivation for starting a company against some excellent advice and examples.
+However, budding founders will come to appreciate how much they can prepare themselves right where they are, especially in the companies they’ve worked for the last few years.

 Avoiding Business Plan Mistakes